Trade Republic vs DEGIRO

 • SEPA Instant transfers.

-• Fractional shares from €1 — invest exact euro amounts into any ETF.
+• Fractional shares from €1 — invest exact euro amounts into any ETF or stock.

 DEGIRO: execution only

-• No IBAN, no debit card, no banking features.
+• No IBAN, no debit card, no banking features of any kind.

 • Uninvested cash earns no interest.